selcukcosan/f5-bigip_backup/README.md

 - `get_ucs` variable shows whether to retrieve UCS backup file.
 If the value is "true", the Ansible script will take UCS backup and Master Key files and copy these files into "output" folder.
 - `get_config` variable shows whether to retrieve the running configuration of the F5 device.
 If the value is "true", the script will copy the running configuration into "output" folder.
 - `get_qkview` variable shows whether to retrieve the QKview support file from the device.
 If the value is "true", the script will copy the QKview file into "output" folder.
+- `get_scf` variable shows whether to create SCF files into /var/local/scf/ folder.
+The script does not copy these files, you need to do manual copy from F5 to local

 ## Task Explanations in f5-bigip_backup.yaml